 It is not just the duality of her name, but the secrets that Luce harbours behind her composed public façade that cause Adele eventually to become much more than a mere assistant.

-the unputdownable début novel by the writer and filmaker...
+On the surface, Petite Mort is a tale of ambition and the lengths people will go to to fulfil their dreams, no matter what it takes - but the wholly unpredictable and satisfying twist at the end delivers a very different perspective.
 When Adele is finally offered a more significant role of her own, she must decide whether she is willing to steal the limelight from her mentor.

-It is Hitchman’s handling of the relationships between the three characters – André, Luce, and Adele – that shows how deeply intuitive she is as a writer.
+It’s the handling of the relationships between the three characters – André, Luce, and Adele – that shows how deeply intuitive Beatrice Hitchman is as a writer.

 On the surface, Petite Mort is a tale of ambition and the lengths people will go to to fulfil their dreams, no matter what it takes – but the wholly unpredictable and satisfying twist at the end delivers a very different perspective.